sepkamal/STAT545-hw-Kamal-Sepehr/Hw05/HW05_factor_figure_management.md

 ![](HW05_factor_figure_management_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-9-1.png)

+As I expected it is sorted alphabetically as the factor level order was lost.

-Now lets take the csv version again, and lets arrange by diabetes prevalence using arrange().
+Now lets take the .csv version again, and lets arrange() by diabetes prevalence.

 ``` r
 gapminder_diabetes_sort_csv %>%